Working papers

 Earlier circulated as "Paycheck frequencies, wages, and the need for liquidity of workers in the U.S."

-Abstract American workers who receive weekly paychecks tend to earn lower hourly wages and have less liquid wealth than those who earn every two weeks.
-I explain these stylized facts by showing, through a labor search model incorporating workers’ liquid assets with potentially binding constraints, that paycheck frequency serves as a job amenity that comes with a compensating wage differential.
-Even though they might earn lower wages, workers with less liquidity are willing to accept jobs that pay more frequently because they help smooth consumption between weeks in a month without the need to resort to expensive loans.
-The distribution of liquidity in equilibrium plays a key role in underpinning the wage distributions conditional on pay frequency.
+Abstract Using the U.S. micro data, I document a novel fact that American workers who receive weekly paychecks tend to earn lower hourly wages and have less liquid wealth than those who earn every two weeks.
+To explain these stylized facts, I build a labor search model incorporating workers’ liquidity constraints and featuring paycheck frequency as a job amenity that comes with a compensating wage differential.
+Workers with less liquidity are willing to accept jobs that pay more frequently even though they earn lower wages on average because they can better smooth consumption between weeks in a month without the need to resort to expensive loans.
+The interaction between the equilibrium distribution of liquidity and search frictions plays a key role in underpinning wage inequality across pay frequencies.

 Unemployment benefits and consumption smoothing: Cross-state study from the U.S. [Draft]